rweddell/Mazes/README.md

 ```python
 python setup.py install
 ```
-3. Run a demo in one of the demo folders
+3. Run a demo in the demo folders